Choosing Midwifery Care

 Midwives take the place of an OB and will maintain the same schedule of prenatal visits throughout your pregnancy.
 Your midwife will do all of your blood work in the office and will send you to an ultrasound clinic for necessary ultrasounds.

 Each of your prenatal visits are 45 minutes to 1 hour in length so that all of your questions are thoroughly answered, your emotional concerns are addressed and your pregnancy is on track.
-It is our responsibility to ensure that mom and baby are healthy as a whole.
+It is our responsibility to ensure that client and baby are healthy as a whole.

 We want to provide you with a compassionate, safe home birth.
 Your midwife will be on-call for you throughout your pregnancy but especially during and around your due date.
 Once active labor is assumed, your midwife will come to your house to assess and monitor you and your baby.
 All vitals are taken and baby is assessed, if you are in active labor your midwife will stay with you until your baby arrives.